-In the shorter term, the impact of alcohol on a person can sometimes be positive regarding our mood, but in the long term, it can potentially result in problems to our mental health.
-Consuming alcohol is associated with various mental health conditions, including memory loss, depression, and even suicide.
+Alcohol and Mental health – The impact of alcohol abuse on a person can sometimes be positive regarding our mood, but in the long term, it can potentially result in problems with our mental health.
+In fact, there is a significant link between mental health and alcohol use.

 Alcohol And Brain Chemistry